 Calum is married to Claire and has two children; Emma and Ruairidh.

-Andrea became Chair of the Scottish Police Federation on 1 January 2017.
+David Hamilton became Chair of the Scottish Police Federation in April 2020.

-David became Deputy General Secretary of the Scottish Police Federation in April 2015.
+David Kennedy became Deputy General Secretary of the Scottish Police Federation in April 2015.

 He joined Strathclyde Police in 1996 and has over 19 years police service.
 He became a Federation representative for K Division in 2003 working in the Renfrewshire area.
 He was elected as Deputy Secretary of Strathclyde JBB in December 2004 and as Secretary in December 2008.